 Yankee Manager, Miller Huggins immediately added Heimach to the Yankee starting rotation that season and he finished 2-3 in his first 13 appearances (including 9 starts) in pinstripes.
 The following season, Freddie finally realized the full benefits of pitching for the Yankees’ magnificent offensive lineup.
 In his ten starts and twenty-five relief appearances during the 1929 season, he finished 11-6 with three shutouts and four saves.
 It was his best year in the big leagues but ironically, it also ended up being his last season in pinstripes.
 Heimach’s biggest problem was consistency.
 He’d look great in one outing and putrid in the next.
 According to Yankee skipper Huggins, all Freddie needed to become a star was a good change up.
 Unfortunately, the diminutive Yankee manager died during the 1929 season and Heimach lost his biggest booster.
 Huggins’ replacement, Bob Shawkey was not impressed by the pitcher’s performance during New York’s 1930 spring training season and Lefty Heimach’s roster spot was given to a 21-year-old pitcher from San Francisco named Lefty Gomez.

 Heimach ended up pitching most of the next four seasons for Brooklyn.
 He was out of the big leagues by 1934 and ended up becoming a cop on the Miami Beach police force.
-He shares his January 27th birthday with this one-time Yankee who won the 2003 AL Rookie of the Year Award and this long-ago Yankee pitcher.
+He shares his January 27th birthday with this one-time Yankee who won the 2003 AL Rookie of the Year Award, this long-ago Yankee pitcher and this much more recent Yankee hurler.

 Les Nunamaker was the second starting catcher in New York Yankee history.
 He succeeded a guy named Jeff Sweeney who in addition to being the first starting catcher for the Yankees in 1913, had also been the last starting catcher for the New York Highlanders the season before.
 The Yankees purchased Nunamaker from the Red Sox during the 1914 season and immediately put him in the starting lineup.
 He set a record that first season with New York that can never be broken, when he threw out three runners attempting to steal second base all in the same inning.
 Not a great hitter, Nunamaker was a big burly guy who was fearless behind the plate.
 He caught for New York for four years until Miller Huggins took over for Bill Donovan as Yankee skipper after the 1917 season.
 Huggins included Nunamaker in a package of five players that he traded to the Browns for future Hall of Fame hurler Eddie Plank and Del Pratt, in January of 1918.